studio-asd/go-example/docs/ledger-and-wallet.md

 As you can see above, even though the total amount of transaction is $200, but the price of the item is not $200.
 There are additional items that being added to the price that incur the cost.

 But, usually the `payment` transaction is not this simple though.
-As the provider of the payments, the wallet ecosystem also need some incentive so it able to continue to operate.
+As the provider of the payments, the wallet ecosystem need some incentive so it able to continue to operate.
 Thus the system will retrieve some percentage of the item price as the revenue of the wallet ecosystem.

 ```text
 |---------------|